 - Every cell and tissue in the body can use glucose (simple carbs) for energy

-- Dietary fibre in carbs contributes to the overall health of the colon
+- Dietary fiber in carbs contributes to the overall health of the colon

-Good source of Carbs are: Sweet Potatoes, Oats, Rice, Beans, Rye Bread.
+Good sources of Carbs are Sweet Potatoes, Oats, Rice, Beans, Rye Bread.

 What is more important, hitting my calories or my macros?